VikingRobotics/2014_Base/README.md

 * Make EVERYTHING that is configurable configurable in the smartdashboard
 * Fix autonomous:
-  + use low gear
-  + Use pid with encoders to make robot drive consistent distance
-  + Drive forward more
+  + Tune distance per pulse.
+It's just 1/128 right now, so 1 distance = 1 revolution.
+That should be fine...
   + Two ball (should work as is)
   + Get real camera on robot.
 Test it working end-to-end
-* Remove photoswitch code - unused!
 * Tune the pickup speed while lowering the arm.
 Sometimes it got weird

 later:

+* Remove photoswitch code - unused!
 * Fix LiveWindow on RobotPy.
 This will help with tuning